fetchai/agents-aea/docs/index.md

 The framework is super modular, easily extensible, and highly composable.
 It is ideal for Reinforcement Learning scenarios.

+## Our vision

+Fetch.AI intends the AEA framework to have two focused commercial roles.

-## Open source platform
+### Open source company

-!!!
-Todo
+We want to build infrastructure with which external parties build their own solutions.

-## Platform for start ups
+### Platform for start ups

-!!!
-Todo
+By operating as a platform for start ups, we hope to solve the chicken-or-egg problem through incentive schemes.

 ## Agents